tung/ruggrogue/book/rendering.md

 If you're considering using this wrapped offset rendering technique in your own projects, there's a couple of points to keep in mind.
 First, this is probably only really effective for software rendering and not hardware rendering, since graphics hardware renders all pixels every frame anyway.
 Second, this approach won't work as well if tiles are constantly changing, like if they're being animated.
-It is the unique combination of partial software rendering, a player-centric camera and a mostly static dungeon that make wrapped offset rendering an effective performance improving technique for RuggRogue.
+It is the unique combination of partial software rendering, a player-centric camera and a mostly static dungeon that makes wrapped offset rendering an effective performance-improving technique for RuggRogue.

 In order for wrapped offset rendering to work, it needs an appropriate offset.
 This happens early on in the `ChunkedMapGrid::draw` function in the `src/chunked.rs` file, which feeds the top-left corner of the top-left map chunk on screen into `TileGrid::set_draw_offset`, and all is well.